A Cheap Simple Hack for Improving Your Online Classtime Experiences

 Until we tried it.

 One of the joys of working with emerging media is how counter-intuitive results may be.
 Things that you’re certain should work don’t and others that seem to have no chance of success do.
 The only way to know is through creative experimentation.
 “Exploration over exploitation” (Alison Gopnik).
 “Art as unsupervised research” (Benjamin Bratton).
 “Working under the radar” (Red Burns).
-That artsy, cool-driven research can pivot to focussed, needs-driven solutions and produce novel results is a narrative to be encouraged.
+That artsy, cool-driven research can pivot to focused, needs-driven solutions and produce novel results is a narrative to be encouraged.

 Try it yourself!